Nakilon/directlink/README.md

 ## Notes:

-* methods inside `DirectLink` by design return different sets of properties -- DirectLink unites them
+* `module DirectLink` public methods return different sets of properties -- `DirectLink()` unites them
-* this gem is a 2 or 3 libraries united so don't expect tests to be full and consistent
 * the `DirectLink::ErrorAssert` should never happen and you might report it if it does
 * style: `@@` and lambdas are used to keep things private
 * style: all exceptions should be classified as `DirectLink::Error*` or `FastImage::*`
-* ~~don't pass raw user input to `NetHTTPUtils` -- contribute to gem FastImage and expect it to raise~~
-  alright, we now use NetHTTPUtils to resolve redirects and not doubt in link validity in some cases
+* this gem is a 2 or 3 libraries united so don't expect tests to be full and consistent